 How to Make Grilled Avocado Guacamole

-Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.
+Here are the quick, step-by-step instructions with visuals; you can find the full instructions, including the exact ingredients, in the recipe card below.

-2. Grill the Ingredients: Grill the tomatillos, jalapeños, onions, garlic, and limes checking them constantly to look for dark grill marks.
-Once done remove them from the grill and set them aside.
-Next grill the avocados cut side down, for approximately 3 to 4 minutes or until char marks form then remove from the grill and set aside.
+2. Grill the Ingredients: Grill the tomatillos, jalapeños, onions, garlic, and limes, checking them constantly to look for dark grill marks.
+Once done, remove them from the grill and set them aside.
+Next, grill the avocados, cut side down, for approximately 3 to 4 minutes, or until char marks form, then remove from the grill and set aside.

 Recipe Tips and Notes